 - Diabetes mellitus type 2

 - Alcohol consumption

 - Other: History of abdominal radiation during childhood

 Protective factors

-- Often times asymptomatic, particularly during the early stages
+Colorectal cancer can be asymptomatic, particularly during the early stages.

 - Weight loss

 - Abdominal discomfort (symptoms similar to diverticulitis, especially in carcinoma of the rectosigmoid or descending colon)